 A few months back I was shopping for a stool to perch on.
 “Perching” is a half sitting / half standing position that takes tons of strain off your lower neck/back and distributes some of the weight onto your legs, like a tripod.
 There are many reason’s not to sit around all day.
+Studying on my computer is a bit of a drag, especially when I go to points where I’m watching tutorial videos or doing reading research.
+Posture suffers greatly in these situations.

 My plans to purchase a chair had fallen through and I needed a solution.
 I was staring at my desk for a few minutes before I realized the solution.
 “Hey Jeremy.
 You know that the chair is killing you, so why not give standing a try?”
 30 minutes later I had reconfigured my desk to standing height and months later I’m still standing The photo above shows the result.